 E. DIANNE REKOW, DDS, PH.D. has been a director since 2014.
-Dr. Rekow was Dean of the Dental Institute at King's College London and Professor of Orthodontics from 2012 through 2016.
+Dr. Rekow is Professor Emirates and Fellow at King's College London, where she previously served as Executive Dean of its Dental Institute and Professor of Orthodontics (from 2012 through 2016).
 From 2002 to 2012, Dr. Rekow was a Professor of Orthodontics at New York University (NYU), during which time she was Senior Vice Provost of Engineering Technology at NYU (from 2008 to 2012) and was Provost of Polytechnic Institute of NYU (from 2009 to 2012).
-Dr. Rekow has been President of both the International Association for Dental Research and the American Association of Dental Research and, from 2000 to 2011, was an American Dental Association Consultant to the Council on Scientific Affairs.
+Dr. Rekow has been President of both the International Association for Dental Research and the American Association of Dental Research.
 In 2012, she was elected to the Faculty of Dental Surgery of the Royal College of Surgeons (England).
 Dr. Rekow is an internationally known authority on the performance of new materials and products for use in aesthetic and restorative dentistry and was one of the early pioneers in digital dentistry, capitalizing on her engineering education and industry experience.
 Dr. Rekow's team has also carried out research into the use of bio-engineered tissue to facilitate bone replacement in people who have been disfigured by disease or developmental defects.
 Dr. Rekow holds a number of patents in the dental field and is the author of, or contributor to, more than one hundred publications.
-Dr. Rekow brings to the Company's Board of Directors extensive experience with dental product development and knowledge of innovative clinical dental practices.
+Dr. Rekow brings to the Company's Board of Directors extensive experience in health and safety for those in the dental workplace, dental product development and knowledge of innovative clinical dental practices.
 Additionally, the Board of Directors values Dr. Rekow's insights into the needs of future dental practitioners and the global dental industry.

 BRADLEY T. SHEARES, PH.D. has been a director since 2010.
 Dr. Sheares served as Chief Executive Officer of Reliant Pharmaceuticals, Inc., from January 2007 through its acquisition by GlaxoSmithKline plc in December 2007.
 Prior to joining Reliant, from 2001 until 2006, Dr. Sheares served as President of U.S. Human Health for Merck & Co.
 As a member of Merck's management committee, Dr. Sheares had responsibility for formulating global business strategies, operations management and the development and implementation of corporate policies.
-As the former Chief Executive Officer of Reliant Pharmaceuticals and with 20 years in the pharmaceutical industry, Dr. Sheares brings to the Company's Board of Directors extensive health care knowledge and experience in sales, marketing, brand management, research and development, complex regulatory and legal issues, risk management and mergers and acquisitions.
+As the former Chief Executive Officer of Reliant Pharmaceuticals and with 20 years in the pharmaceutical industry, Dr. Sheares brings to the Company's Board of Directors extensive health care knowledge and experience in sales, marketing, brand management, research and development, complex regulatory and legal issues, risk management (including supply chain risk management) and mergers and acquisitions.
 As a director of other public companies, Dr. Sheares has been involved in succession planning, compensation, employee management and the evaluation of acquisition opportunities.
-During the past five years, Dr. Sheares served as a director of Covance Inc., Honeywell International, Inc. and The Progressive Corporation.
+Dr. Sheares is the Board of Directors' lead for the Company's Diversity and Inclusion Council.
+During the past five years, Dr. Sheares served as a director of Honeywell International, Inc. and The Progressive Corporation.